 I nodded and stood and took the glasses and the bottle back to my room.
 I considered having another glass by myself, but then pushed the thought away.
 There would be another occasion to drink the Medi Ghilanna again, I told myself.
 So I made sure the cork was tightened and stowed it back underneath my bed.

-I lied down under my covers and reminded myself of the good things that had happened.
+I lay down under my covers and reminded myself of the good things that had happened.
 Many pitfalls had been avoided.
 That was a win on any day.

 I couldn’t have been more wrong.